Flexible Cystoscopy (Bladder Examination)

 Suitable Candidates

-- Patients with hematuria (blood in urine) of unknown cause.
+- Patients with hematuria (blood in urine) requiring investigation of the cause.

-- Men experiencing lower urinary tract symptoms (LUTS).
+- Men experiencing lower urinary tract symptoms (LUTS) such as weak stream, frequent urination, or incomplete emptying.

-Procedure takes 5-10 mins.
-Mild burning during first 1-2 urinations is normal.
+Procedure takes 5-10 minutes.
+Mild burning sensation during the first 1-2 urinations is normal and temporary.

 Any minor irritation typically resolves within 24 hours.
-Full activity resumption.
+Normal activities can be fully resumed.

 Frequently Asked Questions